The King Hunts Robin

-In 1363, King Edward hosted an extravagant hunting party at Bestwood where he entertained his English magnates along with King John of France and the hostages captured at Poitiers.
+In 1363, King Edward hosted an extravagant hunting party at Bestwood.
+There he entertained his English magnates plus King John of France and the hostages captured at Poitiers.
 (Dobson & Taylor).
-The Geste tells us the impoverished knight; Sir Richard Vernon was among their number, captured by the Sheriff of Nottingham while hunting along the river bank.
-His crime was sheltering Robin and his men, thereby preventing the sheriff from doing his duty and here he is a prisoner of the king.
+Among their number was the impoverished knight, a prisoner of the king, captured by the Sheriff of Nottingham for sheltering Robin and his men.

-Disturbed by the lack of deer as the king and his retinue travelled through the pass of Lancashire* to Plumpton Park, the king dismissed Rd.
-De Strelley, for making false returns from his keepership of the forest.
+Disturbed by the lack of deer as the king and his retinue travelled through the pass of Lancashire1 to Plumpton Park, the king dismissed Rad.
+De Strelley, for making false returns from his keepership of the forest (John Granby).
 Vowing to capture Robin Hood, the king told Sir Richard at the Lea, “Whoever cuts off the knight’s head and brings it here will have the knight’s lands.”

 NEXT PAGE Copyright © 2014, Graham Kirkby